Academics at Lourdes

 Our Commitment to Your Family

 Our Lady of Lourdes meets and exceeds all Washington State Educational Standards.
-See Washington / Archdiocese of Seattle education standards.
+Visit the Archdiocese of Seattle website.

 Read the Archdiocese of Seattle statement on Meeting and Exceeding the Common Core.

 - Social Studies

 - Physical Education